Is my dog drinking and weeing too much?

 - Peeing more often or peeing larger volumes?

 - Having accidents weeing in the house?

-If this is the case, contact your vet for an appointment.
-It can be helpful to take a urine sample along with you and tell you vet exactly how much your dog is drinking in a 24 hour period.
+If this is the case, contact your vet.
+It can be helpful to take a urine sample along with you to the appointment and tell you vet exactly how much your dog is drinking in a 24 hour period.
 For help with both these tasks watch our videos below.

 Some of the most common causes of drinking and peeing too much include:

 - A urine infection

 - A high temperature (fever)

 - Liver disease